Jadwiga of Poland: Marriage to Jogaila (1385–92)

 Jogaila signed the Union of Krewo in August 1385, promising Queen Elizabeth's representatives and the Polish lords' envoys that he would convert to Catholicism, together with his pagan kinsmen and subjects, if Jadwiga married him.
 He also pledged to pay 200,000 florins to William of Habsburg in compensation.
 William never accepted it.
 Two days after the Union of Krewo, the Teutonic Knights invaded Lithuania.

 The Aeltere Hochmeisterchronik and other chronicles written in the Knights' territory accused the Polish prelates and lords of forcing Jadwiga to accept Jogaila's offer.
 According to a Polish legend, Jadwiga agreed to marry Jogaila due to divine inspiration during her long prayers before a crucifix in Wawel Cathedral.
 Siemowit IV of Mazovia resigned his claim to Poland in December.

 The Polish lords' envoys informed Jogaila that they would obey him if he married Jadwiga on 11 January 1386.
 Jogaila went to Lublin where a general assembly unanimously declared him "king and lord of Poland" in early February.
 Jogaila went on to Kraków where he was baptized, receiving the Christian name, Władysław, in Wawel Cathedral on 15 February.
-Three days later, 35-year-old Władysław-Jogaila married 12-year-old Jadwiga.
+Three days later, Władysław-Jogaila, who was between 23- and 35-year old, married 12-year-old Jadwiga.
 Władysław-Jogaila styled himself as dominus et tutor regni Poloniae ("lord and guardian of the Kingdom of Poland") in his first charter issued after the marriage.

 Archbishop Bodzanta crowned Władysław-Jogaila king on 4 March 1386.
 Poland was transformed into a diarchy – a kingdom ruled over by two sovereigns.
 Jadwiga and her husband did not speak a common language, but they cooperated closely in their marriage.
 She accompanied him to Greater Poland to appease the local lords who were still hostile to him.
 The royal visit caused damage to the peasants who lived in the local prelates' domains, but Jadwiga persuaded her husband to compensate them, saying: "We have, indeed, returned the peasants' cattle, but who can repair their tears?", according to Długosz's chronicle.
 A court record of her order to the judges in favour of a peasant also shows that she protected the poor.